Hermotimos/Learning/README.md

-# LEARNING
+# Learning

 ## General info
-This directory contains learning materials in forms of examples and exercises, simple programs and code copier from other sites and repositories for analysis and experimentation purposes.
+This directory contains learning materials in forms of examples and exercises, simple programs and code copied from other sites and repositories for analysis and experimentation purposes.

 ## Technologies
 Python 3.7